milvus-io/milvus/README.md

   <summary><b>Community supported, industry recognized</b></summary>
   With over 1,000 enterprise users, 27,000+ stars on GitHub, and an active open-source community, you’re not alone when you use Milvus.
 As a graduate project under the <a href="https://lfaidata.foundation/">LF AI & Data Foundation</a>, Milvus has institutional support.
   </details>

+Milvus is trusted by AI developers in startups and enterprises to develop applications such as text and image search, Retrieval-Augmented Generation (RAG), and recommendation systems.
+Milvus powers mission-critical business for users including Salesforce, PayPal, Shopee, Airbnb, eBay, NVIDIA, IBM, AT&T, LINE, and ROBLOX.

 ## Quick start